rajkalemsft/azurefunc-eventhub-managedidentity-auth/README.md

 3. Has docker image definition to build the image

 **Sample relies on below packages**,
-Azure.Identity -> For Azure AD AUTH
+Azure.Identity -> For Azure AD AUTH.
+Please refer defaultazurecredential(https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet)
 Confluent-Kafka -> To connect to EventHub using Kafka protocol

 **To get going**, add below configurations to your local.settings.json or azure function configurations,